cloin/toxicstack/README.md

 # toxicstack

+ToxicStack is a small demo stack.
+It contains a demo app (httpbin) and a proxy (toxiproxy) that can be configured simulate a number of network conditions.

 Httpbin is a simple HTTP request/response service, often used as a test or debugging tool, that accepts requests and, in turn, sends back responses with specified parameters, making it a valuable tool for testing client HTTP connections.

 On the other hand, Toxiproxy is a TCP proxy designed to simulate network and system conditions for automated tests, enabling developers to test how their application handles various network failures and slowdowns.